-Indeed, to really benefit as a manager, HR department, or business owner, making sure that your staff are happy, relaxed and focused, WILL create a working environment when they achieve more and become more productive.
+Indeed, to really benefit as a manager, HR department, or business owner, making sure that your staff are happy, relaxed, and focused, WILL create a working environment when they achieve more and become more productive.

 In other words, if you provide lessons on basic mindfulness techniques for the workplace, you have a great chance to increase productivity.

-Furthermore, for those of you familiar with staff onboarding, you will appreciate that the cost of re-hiring staff and the cost of training them up is a significant busy expense that can be greatly reduced by creating a positive workplace.
+Furthermore, for those of you familiar with staff onboarding, you will appreciate that the cost of re-hiring staff and the cost of training them is a significant busy expense that can be greatly reduced by creating a positive workplace.